Ukraine war: President Zelensky vows to find killers of unarmed soldier with cigarette

 Mr Zelensky was referring to a battle cry in Ukraine's military that has become popular among millions of Ukrainians.

-Meanwhile, Mr Kuleba tweeted that the footage was "another proof this was is genocidal".
+Meanwhile, Ukrainian Foreign Minister Dmytro Kuleba tweeted that the footage was "another proof this was is genocidal", calling for an "immediate investigation" by the International Criminal Court.

 Ukraine's human rights ombudsman Dmytro Lubinets accused Russian troops of committing war crimes by violating the Geneva Conventions regarding the treatment of POWs.